Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.

 Winsford Woodworm Treatment

 Woodworm refers to the larva/grub of a beetle infesting the woodwork found in the furniture or the construction of the house.
 The beetles can be of different species, found in different places around the world.
-In the UK, the most common beetles laying eggs in the woodwork are Deathwatch Beetle, Common Furniture Beetle, Powder Post Beetle, and House Longhorn Beetle.
+The most common beetles laying eggs in the woodwork in the UK are Deathwatch Beetle, Common Furniture Beetle, Powder Post Beetle, and House Longhorn Beetle.

 The life cycle of the beetle

 -> First, the female beetle lays eggs on the wood within the cracks and crevices in it.
 These eggs settle snugly into the wood.

 -> After some time, the eggs hatch and produce the larvae.
 This larva does the most damage, and hence, this is the stage that destroys the furniture and the timber.
 During this stage, the larvae eat into the wood, causing enormous damage.
 This phase lasts for around five years, giving it plenty of time to destroy the woodwork.

 -> Once the larvae grow into fully grown beetles, they eat their way out of the wood, leaving gaping holes behind them.

 -> If the edges of the wooden boards are crumbly and appear worn-out.